ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

-Here are the 6 constraints or principles that fundamentally define a REST-architecture style.
+Here are the 6 constraints or principles that fundamentally define a REST-architecture style:

+- Client-server:
-- Client-server client and server applications MUST be able to evolve separately without any dependency on each other.
+  Client and server applications MUST be able to evolve separately without any dependency on each other.
+- Stateless:
-- Stateless: REST APIs are stateless.
+  REST APIs are stateless.
 Each call contains all of the data necessary to process it, including security data.
-- Cache:  more exactly client-cache.
+- Cache (more exactly client-cache):
   Because a stateless API can increase request overhead, a REST API should be designed to encourage the storage of cacheable data.
   This means that when data is cacheable, the response should indicate that it can be stored up to a certain time (expires-at).
-- Uniform Interface: The key to the client-server decoupling is having a uniform interface that allows independent evolutions of  both.
+- Uniform Interface:
+  The key to the client-server decoupling is having a uniform interface that allows independent evolutions of both.
   This interface should provide a standardized means of communicating, typically using HTTP with URI resources, CRUD operations (Create, Read, Update, Delete) and JSON.
   REST doesn’t prescript to use HTTP, but if you do it recommends to utilize HTTP features whenever possible, instead of inventing conventions.
-- Layered system: the system can be made of different layers such as FWs, proxies, Load balancers, routers to improve scalability and security.
-All the client knows is the API, not the different layers.
+- Layered system:
+  The system can be made of different layers such as firewalls, proxies, Load balancers, routers to improve scalability and security.
+  The client is only aware of the API, not the different layers.
-- Code on demand: is optional.
+- Code on demand (optional):
   It enables the server to transfer logic to the client.
   It has not been widely adopted due to security concern.

 ----